SwiftKickMobile/SwiftMessages/ViewControllers.md

   <tr><td><code>CenteredSegue</code></td></tr>
 </table>

-SwiftMessagesSegueExtras is not installed by default in order to avoid cluttering the Interface Builder Segue Type dialog with these options.
+To avoid cluttering the Interface Builder Segue Type dialog with these options, SwiftMessagesSegueExtras is not installed by default.
 To install SwiftMessagesSegueExtras:

 ### CocoaPods